hoaproject/Stream/README.md

 2 events are registered: `hoa://Event/Stream/<streamName>` and
 `hoa://Event/Stream/<streamName>:close-before`.
-Thus, for instance, to execute a function before the stream `/path/to/file` is closed, one will write:
+Thus, for instance, to execute a function before the `/path/to/file` stream closes, one will write:

 ```php